We’ve had a pretty good week.

 The Neighborhood Resource Team’s “Walk Through the Neighborhood” (8/19/09), led by Mayor John Dennis, introduced Code Enforcement Supervisor Rick Walker to the community and highlighted problems with which we are all too familiar.
 The WLFI video was taken during a walk down the alley south of Stadium between Salisbury and Vine.
 I couldn’t have staged a better mix of couches, mattresses, tossed trash cans, and weeds if I had tried!

 This new energy is much appreciated.
-For example, thanks to the efforts of the resource team – and with thanks to New Chauncey Housing and its emergency abatement fund – a dumpster has been brought
+For example, thanks to the efforts of the resource team – and with thanks to New Chauncey Housing and its emergency abatement fund –

 in to Crum Ct. to clear trash from a long troublesome property.